 Which sporting events have been affected following the death of the Queen?

-Many fixtures and competitions are expected to be cancelled as a period of national mourning begins.
+Many fixtures and competitions including the Premier League are expected to be cancelled as a period of national mourning begins

 Sporting events are being cancelled following the death of the Queen and more are expected to follow as a period of national mourning begins.